I came to Germany more than a decade ago. At the time, I wished I had an overview of the types of insurance in Germany

 You can find out more about both variants of pet insurance here on Tarifcheck*

 The law does not require liability insurance for dogs or horses, but it is not too expensive, because it starts at about 30 euros per year for a dog and 60 euros per year for a horse.

 9. Disability insurance (Berufsunfähigkeitsversicherung)

-Following the motto “better safe than sorry” I recently talked to an insurance broker about disability insurance in Germany, and I am still not sure whether I need it or not.
+Following the motto “better safe than sorry” I recently talked to an insurance broker about disability insurance, and I am still not sure whether I need it or not.

 The “Berufsunfähigkeitsversicherung” in German is not mandatory, but my broker says it can come in handy.